HIST5152/fall22/syllabus.md

 All course materials are available free-of-cost online, or otherwise will be provided to students by the instructor.
 Class readings are accessible through the course GitHub site.

+### How this course will be taught 🌐

+We will meet in person on Mondays from 5:00 – 7:20PM in Gladfelter Hall, room 913.
+Our class meetings, with few exceptions, will be interactive “lab” sessions building on the week’s themes, readings, and other group and individual assignments.

 ### Credits 👑

 To give credit where credit is due: I am indebted to the expertise of many scholars who came before me.
-This and previous iterations of the syllabus borrows ideas from other DH practitioners including Abby Mullen, Fred Gibbs, Trevor Owens, Shannon Mattern, and Ben Schmidt.
+This and previous iterations of the syllabus borrows ideas from other DH practitioners including Abby Mullen, Fred Gibbs, Shawn Graham, Trevor Owens, Shannon Mattern, and Ben Schmidt.

 You make redistribute, remix, reuse, or borrow from this syllabus under a Creative Commons 4.0 license ([CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/))